 At the time of building, the first dual purpose weaponry was being brought into service with the twin 4" (Mk XVI and Mk XX mountings) and twin 4.5" (Mk II, Mk IV and Mk V mountings) weapon systems.
 The Mk XX was chosen for the new cruiser construction from the York class onward.
 The Mk XVI being used in destroyers and replacing the single 4" AA fitted to earlier cruisers.
 The 4.5" guns were used for the Anti-aircraft ships, battleships, aircraft carriers and the rebuilt BB's and BC's.
 The Mk XX twin 4" turret, was a full power operated turret with a decent 15-16 rounds a minute which when mounted in the lozenge fashion aboard the York class gave a very good AA capability.

 The York class, because of their AA ability, spent most of their time in the Mediterranean where their advantage was most useful.
+Exeter had been damaged in the German Occupation of Norway and the Battle of the Norwegian Sea, requiring extensive repairs.
 Two ships, Exeter and York, were in the Eastern Mediterranean where the York ran down and sank the Trieste in a three hour chase and engagement.
 The York received quite heavy damage from the engagement and was wrecked in an attack by Italian explosive motorboats of the 10th Flotilla MAS while anchored for repairs at Suda Bay, Crete in March 1941.
 The Yorks wreck was salvaged in 1952 and scrapped in Bari.
 The Exeter was with the Mediterranean Fleet through till November 1941, when with other elements of the Fleet and reinforcements from the Home Fleet (Force Z), the ship was transferred to the Eastern Fleet to curb Japanese aggression.
 Pearl Harbour changed that from aggression to total war.

 The Exeter was initially used to cover troop convoys from India to Malaya and Australia to Singapore.
 The sinking of Force Z and the creation of the ABDA Force kept the Exeter very busy.
 The Battle of the Java Sea left the Exeter damaged beyond what could be fixed with local facilities.
 Exeter was ordered to an Australis port for a major repair and overhaul.
 The Exeter's draught was too deep for the ship to use the passages and straits to the East, so Exeter was to transit the Sunda Strait.
 The Exeter never made it that far, proceeding along the coast of Java at 20 knots, the Exeter and its two escorting destroyers were intercepted by a Japanese force of four cruisers (2 heavy and 2 light) and half a dozen destroyers.
 The Exeter was firing well, at the Japanese command flagship, when it was hit by a torpedo which knocked out all the power to the ship.
 While Exeter continued to fight in manual control, without its electronic aids it was just overpowered by the superior Japanese forces.
 Two more torpedo hits (3 hits out of 20 fired) finished the ship with Exeter slowly capsizing.
 The Japanese rescued 650 of Exeter's crew with 150 dying in captivity.
 Both escorts were also sunk.